Title 18: Health

-(a) The commissioner may commence an action for the involuntary medication of a person who is refusing to accept psychiatric medication and meets any one of the following three conditions:
+(a) The Commissioner may commence an action for the involuntary medication of a person who is refusing to accept psychiatric medication and meets any one of the following six conditions:

-(3) has been committed to the custody of the commissioner of corrections as a convicted felon and is being held in a correctional facility which is a designated facility pursuant to section 7628 of this title and for whom the department of corrections and the department of mental health have jointly determined that involuntary medication would be appropriate pursuant to 28 V.S.A. § 907(4)(H).
+(3) has been committed to the custody of the Commissioner of Corrections as a convicted felon and is being held in a correctional facility which is a designated facility pursuant to section 7628 of this title and for whom the Departments of Corrections and of Mental Health have determined jointly that involuntary medication would be appropriate pursuant to 28 V.S.A. § 907(4)(H);

-(c) The petition shall include a certification from the treating physician, executed under penalty of perjury, that includes the following information:
+(c) The application shall include a certification from the treating physician, executed under penalty of perjury, that includes the following information:

 (1) the nature of the person's mental illness;

 (2) that the person is refusing medication proposed by the physician;

 (3) that the person lacks the competence to decide to accept or refuse medication and appreciate the consequences of that decision;

 (5) any proposed medication, including the method, dosage range, and length of administration for each specific medication;

 (6) a statement of the risks and benefits of the proposed medications, including the likelihood and severity of adverse side effects and its effect on: